 10 Tips to a Green Meeting

-- Make presentation handouts available online, send them electronically on request after the meeting or copy them onto reused floppy disks to distribute.
+- Make presentation handouts available online, send them electronically on request after the meeting or copy them onto USB drives/portable storage devices to distribute.
 When needed, print handout materials on both the front and back sides of the paper.

 - Reduce paper by allowing attendees to register online.
 Confirm registration by email when possible.